hideyukiinada/cifar10/README.md

 Each image is classified into one of the 10 classes as listed in the [CIFAR-10 homepage](https://www.cs.toronto.edu/~kriz/cifar.html).

 # Objectives
 CIFAR-10 is not an easy dataset to classify.
 Back in 2011, it was believed that [it would be hard to go above 80%](http://karpathy.github.io/2011/04/27/manually-classifying-cifar10/).
 Since then, technology has advanced, and [a Kaggle leaderboard in 2015](https://www.kaggle.com/c/cifar-10/leaderboard) shows 22 contentants beat 90% accuracy.
+In 2018, [a paper] (https://arxiv.org/abs/1805.09501) was published in which the accuracy was listed as 98.52%.
+Despite this, it is a still much harder dataset than MNIST for which reaching 90% accuracy is really easy.

 One of the current checked-in scripts produced 91.93% accuracy against the test dataset.